Synesthesia in Music (What it is, Famous Musicians, Types)

 With synesthesia, the stimulation of a sense can lead to the involuntary and parallel stimulation of another one.
-For example, when synesthetes hear a sound they might also see a color.
-This reaction is completely spontaneous and immediate.
+Oftentimes, synesthetes hear a sound and immediately associate that sound with color and this is known as chromesthesia (sound-to-color synesthesia).

 Before we get into the explanation of synesthesia in more detail, let’s look at some popular musicians who experience it:

 Some popular musicians experience synesthesia, mostly in the chromesthesia form (sounds associated with colors and shapes).

 Pharrell Williams, for example, explained how he links the basic rainbow colors to the seven notes.